Hypercubers/hypercubing.xyz/docs/puzzles/physical/2x2x2x2/canonical-moves.md

 ### Gyro

-If you try to scramble the puzzle with all the moves above, you will quickly notice that the 2 colours on the x-axis aren't mixing with the other colours.
-This is because the simple rotations and slab twists are restricting what we can do because of the symmetry of the physical puzzle.
-To fix this, we need a series of illegal moves that rotate the puzzle 4-dimensionally in a way that changes the x-axis.
-This is called the Gyro, and will allow us to access all the rest of the puzzle rotations (`xz` `zx` `yx` `xy` `xw` `wx`)
+If you try to scramble the puzzle with the moves above, you will quickly notice that the two colours on the x-axis aren't mixing with the other colours.
+This is because the reduced symmetry of the physical puzzle, relative to the virtual puzzle, restricts what we can do.
+As a result, we use a sequence of non-canonical moves that rotate the puzzle four-dimensionally in a way that changes the x-axis.
+This sequence of moves is called the Gyro, and will allow us to access all the rest of the puzzle rotations: `xz`, `zx`, `yx`, `xy`, `xw`, and `wx`.

 ![Rowan performing the Gyro algorithm](https://assets.hypercubing.xyz/img/phys/melinda_2x2x2x2_gyro.gif)

-There are several different algorithms for this, some of which gyro different axes.
+There are several different Gyro algorithms, some of which cycle different axes.
 Melinda has several videos about different gyro algorithms, the shortest known one being 6 snaps.
 Below is a common gyro algorithm that several people in the community use.

 - Take the left endcap off and put it on the right so it becomes the right endcap (this brings the puzzle into the inverted state)
 - `Ly` `Ry'`